Dear Lawmakers, Turning India Into Lynchistan Won’t Stop Rapes, Nor Will Caging Women

 Despite the efforts, a Reuters Foundation survey in 2018 names India as one of the most unsafe places in the world (the government denied it then, claiming the report was inaccurate and partisan).
 Several surveys on women have found that many feel increasingly unsafe.

-For example, just nine percent of over 40,000 women who participated in a nationwide survey on road safety felt unsafe when travelling through public transport.
+For example, just nine percent of over 40,000 women who participated in a nationwide survey on road safety felt safe when travelling through public transport.

 Additionally, despite strengthened rape laws especially against rape of minors under age 12, official crime data shows the number of reported rapes of minors actually increased from 8,541 in 2012 to 19,765 in 2016.